 The beautiful thing is that there are a lot of different kind of crypts, and they vary in shapes, colors and size.
 There are way too many to name here, but that is the beauty.
 There are plants for every region of your aquarium, and there are many different color varieties.

 The only thing with crypts that you must know in advance is that they are rather sensitive to changes in the water parameters.
 This means that can not handle changes, so when this happens their leaves will fall off.
 It looks like your crypts are “melting”.
+This is normal. because crypts bought in the store are often grown outside of the water.

 It can happen that you buy your crypts from the store, and within a couple of days of living in your aquarium their leaves fall off and the crypt melts.
 The number one mistake that beginners (but also experienced hobbyist) make is thinking the plant died and they remove it from their fish tank.
 The plant however will restore overtime to become even more lush than before.
 Just make sure the water parameters remain stable.